htmlgxn/ytdl-nfo/README.md

 ## Features
 - Downloads videos with subtitles, thumbnails, and `.nfo` metadata.
-- Auto-saves in a folder named after the video by default.
+- Auto-saves in a folder named after the video in working directory by default.
+- Ability to specify alternate directory with `--output_directory`

 ## Installation
 Make sure pip is up to date: